 Solving the Challenges of the Real Estate World

-Novo constitutes a new approach never used before in Israel that allows purchasers to get a sense of the inventory of projects throughout Israel and all the professional services that accompany them that they will need from the moment of purchase until they receive the key in one place.
+Novo constitutes a new approach, never used before in Israel, that allows purchasers to receive, in one place, a sense of the inventory of projects throughout Israel and all the accompanying professional services that they will need from the moment of purchase until they receive the key.

-Through analysis and study of the client’s needs, the matchless personal advising of a staff of experts and use of the smart technological platform upon which SHOWROOM is built, Novo helps buyers make intelligent decisions about real estate matters based on incisive information delivered in real time and choose the product most suitable to them.
+Through analysis and study of the client’s needs, unique personal advising by an expert staff and the use of the smart technological platform upon which SHOWROOM is built, Novo helps buyers make intelligent decisions about real estate based on incisive information delivered in real time and helps them choose the product most suitable to them.

-Escorting buyers from the moment that they enter the SHOWROOM until they make the purchase makes the process and the decision-making process easier, more exact and more pleasant - and they insure the performance of the best and most appropriate deal for every client.
+Escorting buyers from the moment that they enter the SHOWROOM until the purchase is completed makes the process and the decision-making process easier, more exact and more pleasant - and insures the performance of the best and most appropriate deal for every client.

-The new model is based on the location of projects according to criteria that have been tested by Novo’s expert staff; through the organization of the purchasers that the Novo Group brings together and represents, customers enjoy matchless benefits and purchasing conditions.
+The new model is based on locating projects according to criteria that have been tested by Novo’s expert staff; through the organization of the purchasers that the Novo Group brings together and represents, customers enjoy unique perks and purchase conditions.

 Nationwide Real Estate Marketing